Joudsi/WoTExperiments/README.md

 # WoTExperiments

-This repository shows a proof of concept for using the web of thing as a context provider in Orion Context Broker.
+This repository shows a proof of concept that integrates Wob of Things through a Context Provider in Orion Context Broker.
 The application provided here is a Web of Things servient that has been integrated with Orion Context Broker.

 ## Prerequisites